Comparison / cloud OCR

 A compact surface for messy document reality

 LeapOCR works well when the backlog is mixed and the team wants the same API to handle invoices, forms, irregular paperwork, and markdown review outputs.
-That reduces the amount of vendor-specific branching inside the application.
+It supports 100+ file formats, async workflows with webhooks, and reusable templates that save the instruction set, model choice, and schema.

 Google Document AI